winterchime/husky_ws/README.md

 # husky_ws

+open husky_ws and launch gazebo,

-so far i launch $roslaunch husky_gazebo husky_playpen.launch
+$roslaunch husky_gazebo husky_playpen.launch

-in a new terminal i $rosrun husky_control sensorlistenerlidar.py
+in a new terminal i use the command below for obstacle avoidance algorithm node,

+$rosrun husky_control sensorlistenerlidar.py